FAIR Insurance Claim Guide

 Common situations that call for an insurance claim appraiser

-Insurance claim appraisal needs usually appear after a loss event, but they can also arise during underwriting review or after a scheduled item is questioned.
-The assignment should be framed around the actual insurance question, not a generic appraisal request.
+Insurance claim appraisal needs usually appear after a loss event.
+They can also arise during underwriting review or when a scheduled item is questioned.
+Frame the assignment around the insurance question, not a generic appraisal request.

 • Damage from fire, water, impact, transit, handling, mold, pests, smoke, or attempted restoration.